 |Gary M. Pfeiffer |

 Mr. Pfeiffer retired in 2006 as the Senior Vice President and Chief Financial Officer of E.I. du Pont de Nemours and Company.
 He joined DuPont in 1974, where he held positions of increasing responsibility in finance and international operations, as well as in various DuPont divisions.
 Mr. Pfeiffer served as Secretary of Finance for the state of Delaware from January through June 2009.
 Mr. Pfeiffer is a director of InterNAP Corporation and Solazyme, Inc., and served as a director of Talbots, Inc. from 2005 to 2012.
 He is the non-executive Chair of the Board of Directors Christiana Care Health System, a regional hospital system located in Delaware.
 Mr. Pfeiffer has been a director of Quest Diagnostics since December 2004.
 He has extensive executive experience, including in corporate finance, accounting, international operations, and strategic planning, with a multinational corporation operating in complex industries.

 |Timothy M. Ring|

-Mr. Ring has been the Chairman and Chief Executive Officer of C. R. Bard, Inc., positions in which he had served since 2003.
+Mr. Ring retired in 2017 as Chairman and Chief Executive Officer of C. R. Bard, Inc., positions in which he had served since 2003.
 He is a director of Becton, Dickinson and Company, and was a director of C. R. Bard, Inc. from 2003 to 2017 and CIT Group Inc. from 2005 to 2009.
 Mr. Ring is a Trustee of the New Jersey Health Foundation.
 He has been a director of Quest Diagnostics since December 2011.
 Mr. Ring has extensive executive experience, including in strategic planning and international operations, with multinational corporations operating in the healthcare industry.